esx-framework/.github/CLA.md

 ## 1. Definitions

-- **Project**: Any ESX Framework repository under the ESX Framework GitHub organization and any directly related codebases to which this CLA applies.
+- **Project**: Any ESX Framework repository under the ESX Framework GitHub organization and any directly related codebase to which this CLA applies.
-- **Contribution**: Any code, documentation, or other materials you submit or have submitted to the project.
+- **Contribution**: Any code, documentation, or other material you submit or have submitted to the project.
 - **Organization / Enforcers**: The ESX Framework management team or any person assigned by the management team to enforce the Project's license.

 ## 2. Grant of License Enforcement Rights